Zhening-Wang/BushfireModel-Data-Aggregation-Modelling/README.md

     The **'Fetch Long Lat.R'** file fetches the longitude and latitude of all bushfire locations using Google Maps Platform and writes the generated result to an       CSV file for the purpose of visualisation.
     The **'Bushfire Project Data Aggregation.R'** file and the **'Bushfire Project Data Aggregation V1.1.R'** file are two R files that aggregate the preliminary       'max temperature' and 'rainfall' data provided by the teaching team.
+    The **‘Datasets preparing for Visualization.R’**  file prepares two datasets for data visualization.
+It combines the temperture data and location coordinates       dataset as well as extract the start dates of bushfires.

     However, as the number of collected datasets increases, the automated aggeregation process becomes impossible to accomplish as these datasets come from multiple     sources and the name for each dataset varies hugely.
 Hence, we had to compromise and implement some manual aggregations using Excel.